2015 ISU James D. McKean Swine Disease Conference

 ABOUT THE CONFERENCE

 The Iowa State University College of Veterinary Medicine, the Iowa Pork Industry Center, The Iowa Veterinary Medical Association, and the American Association of Swine Veterinarians (AASV), District 6, sponsor the ISU James D. McKean Swine Disease Conference.
-The conference was renamed in 2014 after the death of longtime conference chair, Dr. James McKean, and was previously known as the Annual Swine Disease Conference for Swine Practitioners.
+The 2015 conference has been renamed after the death of longtime conference chair, Dr. James D. McKean, and was previously known as the Annual Swine Disease Conference for Swine Practitioners.
 The conference will be held at the Scheman Building, in Ames, Iowa, on November 5-6, 2015.

 The program is designed to answer daily concerns of swine practitioners.